Harrogate International Festivals: Harrogate Crime Writing Festival

 Known as the Theakston Old Peculier Crime Writing Festival (TOPCWF), and held over four days in July, the festival was launched in 2003.
 TOPCWF is sponsored by T & R Theakston and is held at The Old Swan Hotel in Harrogate.

 The winner of the Theakstons Old Peculier Crime Novel of the Year Award is announced on the opening night.

 In 2013 The Guardian described TOPCWF as one of the best crime-writing festivals around the world and in 2016 TOPCWF was named by Elle Magazine as one of the six best literary festivals.

 Harrogate Literature Festival

 Launched in 2012 and known as the Raworths Harrogate Literature Festival, the festival is held in October.
 Selected by Harper's Bazaar as 'one of the UK's best literary festivals the event celebrates great writing by bringing best-selling authors, politicians, comedians and stars of the stage to share their stories.

 Due to the COVID-19 pandemic the 2020 festival was held online.
-Speakers included Bernard Cornwell, Lee Child, Matt Haig, Rory Bremner & Ken Follett.
+Speakers included Bernard Cornwell, Lee Child, Matt Haig, Rory Bremner and Ken Follett.

-Speakers at the 2019 festival included David Cameron, Simon Weston, Sir Tim Waterstone & Louise Minchin.
+Speakers at the 2019 festival included David Cameron, Simon Weston, Sir Tim Waterstone and Louise Minchin.